Cal Air International: History

 Cal Air’s DC-10s were mainly used on UK charter flights to the usual popular Mediterranean resorts, North Africa and the Canary Islands.
 Long haul destinations included Orlando & Tampa Florida, Los Angeles USA, Caribbean, Toronto & Vancouver Canada and The Gambia & Kenya in Africa.
 A third ex Laker Airways DC-10-10 was acquired in 1986 and re-registered G-GCAL.
 Occasional ad hoc charter work was also undertaken which saw the companies DC-10s flying to destinations all over the world.

 In 1988 British Caledonian was bought by and merged into British Airways.
 Cal Air International was of no interest to British Airways.
 The Rank Organisation decided to buy the other 50% share of the company making it the wholly owned subsidiary.
 This created a problem as the name 'Cal Air International' along with the lion rampant logo in red and its Female Flight Attendants wearing tartan uniforms, was too close in image and style to the new start up British Airways charter airline Caledonian Airways which was now the new face and product of what was known for many years as British Airtours.
 It was decided that the company would change its name and livery yet again.
 Various names were seriously considered including 'Bel Air' and 'Phoenix International Airlines'.
 However, it was Novair International Airways that won the vote.
 The livery was adapted slightly to take in the new name and a huge shooting blue star was emblazoned on the tail fin.
 Novair International Airways went on to add three brand new Boeing 737-400 to its fleet of 3 DC-10s deploying them at its Manchester and Glasgow bases.

-The company stopped operating & closed its doors for good in early 1990 after the Rank Organisation could not find a suitable buyer.
+The company stopped operating and subsequently closed its doors for good in early 1990 after the Rank Organisation could not find a suitable buyer.
 Both McDonnell Douglas DC-10-10s G-BJZD & G-BJZE went to FedEx Express while G-GCAL operates as a flying eye hospital for Orbis International.
 Some of the Boeing 737-400s went to British Midland International.